Connect with others who understand.

 While rheumatoid nodules may be firm, they will not have the same bony feel as Heberden’s nodes.
 They may feel more like a cyst or like a swollen lymph node.
 Even when they are hard, you will almost always be able to press them in a bit.
 You cannot do that with bony growths.

-Rheumatoid nodules are usually not embedded into the tissue underneath them, so you can usually move them around under your skin.
-They can attach or become embedded in the underlying tissue, but they will usually still slide side to side a bit when pressed on.
-Bony Heberden's nodes will not do that.
+Rheumatoid nodules are usually not embedded into the tissue underneath them, so you can usually move them around slightly under your skin.
+They can attach or become embedded in the underlying tissue, but they will usually still slide from side to side a bit when pressed on.
+Bony Heberden’s nodes will not do that.

 Most Heberden’s nodes are small, appearing no larger than a pea under the skin right next to the affected joints.
 Rheumatoid nodules can be this small, but they can also become as large as a lemon.

 If the correct diagnosis for your condition is rheumatoid arthritis, you have a variety of treatment options.
-These include various forms of medication, including:
+You may need surgery to address any joint damage that has occurred.

 A myRAteam Member